python-sdbus/python-sdbus/docs/asyncio_quick.rst

 Multiple interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A dbus object can have multiple interfaces with different methods and properties.
+A D-Bus object can have multiple interfaces with different methods and properties.

 To implement this define multiple interface classes and do a multiple inheritance on all interfaces the object has.